jdoss/atomic-wireguard/README.md

 # Atomic WireGuard

 Atomic WireGuard is a containerized method for building the WireGuard kernel module on Fedora Atomic Host and Silverblue.
+It also can be used on Fedora Workstation instead of the [wireguard-dkms and wireguard-tools](https://copr.fedorainfracloud.org/coprs/jdoss/wireguard/packages/) packages.
 The end goals of this project is to allow for WireGuard to be built reliably on distributions with immutable file systems.
+It also can be used as an example for building other kernel modules on immutable infrastructure.

-It is a work in progress and PRs are very welcome.
+This is a work in progress.
+Please use at your own risk.
+Issues and PRs are very welcome.

 ## Limitations

 * This will add 5 to 10 minutes of time to your boot process if you do not have the WireGuard kernel module built for your booted kernel version.
-* This will fail if you do not have Internet access.
+* This will fail to build if you do not have Internet access.
 Do not use this if you rely on WireGuard for connectivity to the Internet.
+* This is a stopgap until WireGuard gets pushed into the mainline kernel.

 ## Requirements